Daniel-Dng/fas_project/README.md

 ## Description
 After **WebRTC** connection successfully formed, there are challenge commands appear in the webcam asking client to attempt to fulfill.
-After a certain of try numbers, the code will decide if the client pass the liveness test.
+After a certain number of challenges, the code will decide if the client pass the liveness test.
 (There are parameters to constrain or relax the verification challenge)
 ### Instruction:
 * For simple test of challenge-response via direct Webcam, run [face_anti_spoofing.py](face_anti_spoofing.py):